Data storytelling is the art of turning numbers into narratives, unlocking a world of insights and possibilities.

 How To Be an Exceptional Data Storyteller

-As mentioned, once data is ready to be analyzed the next step is to extract meaningful insights from it.
-Although these insights are crucial to client reporting, they must be combined with a data story in order to communicate meaning.
+Once data is ready to be analyzed, the next step is extracting meaningful insights from it.
+Although these insights are crucial to client reporting, they must be combined with a data story to communicate meaning.
 As the Forbes contributor Brent Dykes notes:

 When you package up your insights as a data story, you build a bridge for your data to the influential, emotional side of the brain.